 - Spelling Bonus: Hitting the bumpers for S-L-I-C-K-C-H-I-C-K lights one of the five lower rollover buttons.

-- Spiritual Licensee: Invoked, as the game was intended to ride the popularity of Playboy magazine.
+- Spiritual Adaptation: Invoked, as the game was intended to ride the popularity of Playboy magazine.